S2.3.1

 | Lustre | Delocalized electrons reflect light | Mirrors, decorative finishes |

 Measurable data support the metallic model.
 Useful experimental data include electrical conductivity, thermal conductivity, melting point, boiling point, density, hardness and malleability.
-Collected across a period or down a group, these values show trends that can be compared with changes in atomic structure and bonding.
+When these values are collected across a period or down a group, the trends can be compared with changes in atomic structure and bonding.

 Period 3 changes from metallic to non-metallic character.